eth-protocol-fellows/protocol-studies/docs/wiki/EL/el-architecture.md

 }
 ```
 The beacon chain  invokes the new payload function and transfers the execution payload as an argument.
 On the execution layer, we invoke the state transition function using the information from the execution payload.
 If the state transition function does not produce an error, we return true.
 Otherwise, we return false to indicate that the block is invalid.

+> Note: Everything is WIP below this, the notes below don't reflect the final version

+##### Sync

+TODO

 ##### Payload building